f4b6a3/uuid-creator/README.md

 * __Sequential Private:__ a modified time-based version without hardware address;
 * __Name-based:__ a base-named version that uses MD5;
 * __Name-based SHA1:__ a base-named version that uses SHA-1.

+The sequential UUID is a different implementation of the standard time-based UUIDs.

 Differences between Timestamp UUID and Sequential UUID
 ------------------------------------------------------